ltspicer/dxf2gcode.linux.installer/readme.txt

   return _normalization.best_effort_version(tagged)
 ...

-Then you have to downgrade setup tools.
+Then you have to downgrade setuptools.
 Enter in the terminal:

 pip install --upgrade --user setuptools==58.3.0